Is Saturn an Inner Planet or an Outer Planet?

 These groups differ in several key aspects:

 Because Saturn lies far beyond the orbit of Earth and Mars, and because it is a massive gas giant composed mainly of hydrogen and helium, it clearly belongs to the outer planets category.
-Let’s dive deeper into the orbital and physical evidence that confirms this classification That's the whole idea..
+Let’s dive deeper into the orbital and physical evidence that confirms this classification Simple as that..

 Saturn’s Orbital Position